Climbers For Peace

 History

-The story of Climbers for Peace begins with a stock broker, a psychologist and a contractor.
-The stock broker, Fred Ptucha, having survived the Vietnam War and not being personally in agreement with its inception or final result decided to pursue an activist lifestyle.
-After the fall of the Iron Curtain in 1989 he wanted to work with veterans from various countries and from all walks of life.
-In 1990 he called upon approximately 50 American Vietnam War veterans and 200 Soviet Union Afghanistan War veterans and organized what would be commonly called Runners for Peace in conjunction with the Moscow International Peace Marathon.
-At the time this was a huge undertaking, as never before had people from former enemy nations, come together in the spirit of good will, peace and mutual understanding to undertake a serious and challenging project.
+Climbers for Peace was the brainchild of Fred Ptucha, a US Navy veteran.
+Upon the conclusion of the Vietnam War he pursued a path of peace activism.
+After the fall of the Iron Curtain in 1989 Fred organized veterans from the Vietnam War and Soviet Afghanistan War to develop what would become Runners for Peace in conjunction with the Moscow International Peace Marathon.
+During this time it was a huge undertaking as never before had people from former enemy nations come together in the spirit of good will, friendship, peace and mutual understanding to undertake a serious and challenging project as this.

-The psychologist, Bob Guglielmino, also surviving the Vietnam War, had similar feelings regarding it as Fred.
-In 1988 he got involved in Russia with Athletes United for Peace and traveled there a number of times.
-In 1994 he got interested in Veterans for Peace where he met Fred.
-They quickly realized the common bond between them and started to attend many various peace marches that were going on in California at that time.
+Bob Guglielmino was also a survivor of the Vietnam War who had similar feelings.
+In 1988 he became involved with Athletes United for Peace and traveled to Russia a number of times.
+In 1994 he attended Veterans for Peace rally and got acquainted with Fred there.
+They quickly realized their common bond and together started to attend many various peace marches that were going on in California at that time.

-The first steps to undertake this project were developed in their mutual living rooms at home.
-Being at a loss for where to start and how to organize the Ukrainian and Russian participants, Bob decided to try to email President Bill Clinton at the White House as a last resort.
-One would think that normally this type of email never gets read at its high level and is normally deleted, but somehow the forces were with them and this project was meant to be.
-Former Ukrainian President Leonid Kutchma and former Russian Federation President Boris Yeltsin were contacted through the White House and the wheels of this project were set in motion.
-The Ukrainian Federation of Alpinism was contacted by their president and many of Ukraine’s premiere mountain climbers were called upon to participate in the project.
-On the Russian side there was a nominal contingent of mountain guides from the Mt.
-Elbrus region supporting us.
-Bob also contacted his close friend in Russia, Igor Djavrov, who was very instrumental in getting this project started.
-Without him all would have been very difficult.
-We were lucky enough to have with us a warm and lovely Russian woman, Marina Kopinec, who had lived in America, as our translator in addition to her brother both being from the Caucasus region.
-After a year and a half of planning in 1997 we took off from San Francisco for the Republic of Kabardino-Balkaria, an autonomous region within the Russian Federation.
-Initially upon meeting our foreign counterparts there was a language barrier that made communicating on a personal level difficult.
-But after many days of hiking excursions together a common bond developed.
-Within a few short days it was observed that there were many hugs between us and people from different nations and cultures could actually communicate and flourish together despite limited common language.
+The first steps in undertaking this project were formulated in their respective homes.
+Being at a loss of where to start such a complex, difficult project and how to organize the Ukrainian and Russian participants, Bob proposed an off-the-wall idea of sending a personal president email.
+One can imagine that these types of emails rarely get read but theirs got through to then President Bill Clinton.
+It seems the forces to be were with them, as former Ukrainian President Leonid Kuchma and former Russian Federation President Boris Yeltsin were contacted through the White House and highly enthused with this proposal.
+The Ukrainian Federation of Alpinism was contacted and many of Ukraine’s premiere and elite mountain climbers participated.
+The Russians had a nominal contingent of mountain guides from the Mt.
+Elbrus region in support.
+Igor Djavrov of Sochi, Russia helped considerably in getting this project off the ground.
+Additionally they were lucky enough to discover in their own backyard a warmhearted Russian woman, Marina Kopinec who became their translator.
+Surprisingly, she was born in the region of southern Russia where they were to travel.
+After a year and a half of intense planning they left from San Francisco in 1997 heading for the Republic of Kabardino-Balkaria, an autonomous region within the Russian Federation.
+Upon meeting their foreign counterparts it became obvious that there was a language barrier that made communication on a personal level difficult, although within a few days a common bond developed between them.
+It was clear by observing the group hugs and lively conversations that people from different nations and cultures could actually communicate and flourish together despite a limited common language.
 It was a beautiful sight!
-We conquered Mt.
-Elbrus together and we fell in love with each other and furthermore we collectively decided we did not want to see our new friendships and adventures end then and there.
-The following year a Ukrainian contingent came to the USA to participate in Climbers for Peace II and the rest is history.
+They conquered Mt.
+Elbrus together and they fell in love with each other.
+Furthermore, they decided that their new friendships and adventures would not end on that tall, cold mountain.
+The following year a contingency of Ukrainians came to the United States to participate in Climbers for Peace II and the rest has become history.
 What was to be a one time event still lives on to this day.